Midhunmiyu/amrita-test/README.md

     },
 }
 ```
-celery beat will run everyday morning 8AM (assuming the first shift starting from 9AM, so that it can check availability of employee before 1  hour of starting shift.)
+Celery Beat will run every day at 8 AM, allowing it to check employee availability one hour before the first shift starts at 9 AM. (assuming the first shift starting from 9AM)

+## Test API
+I've provided the Postman collections file for you.
+You can import it into Postman to test the API.